tigerbeetle/tigerbeetle/demos/io_uring/README.md

 Uses `io_uring` syscalls to `accept` one or more TCP connections and then `recv`/`send` 1000 bytes on these connections as an echo server.
 This server is non-blocking and takes advantage of kernel 5.6 or higher with support for `IORING_FEAT_FAST_POLL`.

+**Note that kernel 5.7.16 and up introduces a [network performance regression](https://github.com/axboe/liburing/issues/215) that is being patched.
+If you can't reproduce these network performance results then check that you are on kernel 5.7.15.

 ### C Contenders (and a Node.js candidate)

 We also throw two C contenders in the ring: